1958 - 1964 | 1965 - 1969 | 1970 - 1992

 From Miss Oakley to Misogyny

-There can be no doubt whatsoever that the Carry On films' nadir is Carry On Follow That Camel, in the scenes featuring Angela Douglas as Lady Jane Ponsonby.
-Angela Douglas first appearance in a Carry On film was in Carry On Cowboy in which she played Annie Oakley.
-She was a strong character; the best gun in Stodge City, she single-handedly fights off an attack on the stagecoach by the stereotypical Indians.
+There can be no doubt whatsoever that the Carry On films' nadir is Carry On Follow That Camel, which features Angela Douglas as Lady Jane Ponsonby.
+Angela Douglas first appeared in Carry On Cowboy playing Annie Oakley.
+There she was a strong character; the best gun in Stodge City, she single-handedly fights off an attack on the stagecoach by the stereotypical Indians.

-Although Angela Douglas' character's journey across America is as a strong role model, the same cannot be said for her appearance in Carry On Follow That Camel.
-This is unforgivably misogynist.
-Travelling from England to Algeria, in that film everyone she encounters on her journey, once they discover she is travelling alone, assaults her while describing it as 'punch your ticket' or 'check your porthole'.
-This, and Lady Jane's reaction in which she not only does not mind but seems to enjoy the experience, later boasting, 'I'm travelling alone, you know', is clearly unacceptable.
+Although Angela Douglas' character's journey across America is as a strong role model, the same cannot be said for her unforgivably misogynist appearance in Carry On Follow That Camel.
+Travelling from England to Algeria, everyone her character encounters on her journey, once they discover she is travelling alone, sexually assaults her, describing it as 'punch your ticket' or 'check your porthole'.
+Lady Jane's reaction in which she enjoys the experience, boasting 'I'm travelling alone, you know', is clearly unacceptable.

 Though Carry On Follow That Camel is by far the worst offender, it is not the only film in the series in which women are presented as objects.
-Nor is it the only film in the series in which the villain is noted for having his own harem of women who are his personal property, with Carry On Up The Khyber also having women as the villain's property.
-In fact, in Carry On Up The Khyber it is revealed that the Khasi's women are numbered and tattooed.
+Nor is it the only film in which the villain is noted for having his own harem of women who are his personal property.
+In Carry On Up The Khyber it is revealed that the Khasi's women are numbered and tattooed.
 When it is wrongly believed that the Khasi has cuckolded Sir Sidney Ruff-Diamond, his numerous wives feel obliged to cuckold the Khasi in return, introducing themselves by their number, without any attempt to establish individual identity and motive.

-Perhaps the film that most strongly presents women as objects is Carry On Screaming!, in which the villains, Doctor Watt and Valeria, kidnap women and literally turn them into women by transforming them into mannequins.
-The film was a spoof of popular horror films such as House of Wax (1953), however the film ends with the innocent Emily Bung frozen as a mannequin while Valeria, who was behind the kidnappings, ends up living happily ever after with Detective Sidney Bung, presumably because he found her more attractive.
+The film that most strongly objectifies women is Carry On Screaming!
+The villains, Doctor Watt and Valeria, kidnap women and literally turn them into objects by transforming them into mannequins.
+A spoof of popular horror films such as House of Wax (1953), it ends with the innocent Emily Bung frozen as a mannequin while the unpunished Valeria ends up living happily ever after with Detective Sidney Bung, presumably because he found her more attractive.